axone-protocol/docs/docs/whitepaper/token-model.md

 ### Curation Shares

-Curation Shares are the continuous tokens OKP4 uses to incentivize Curators towards the shared goal of identifying quality data & service sources.
+Curation Shares are the continuous tokens OKP4 uses to incentivize Curators towards the shared goal of identifying quality digital resources.
 They are managed by OKP4 bonding curve contract.

 Properties: